nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         return accounts;
     }

-## Creare una directory
+## <a name="create-a-directory"></a>Create a directory

-Il frammento seguente illustra il metodo `CreateDirectory` che è possibile usare per creare una directory in un account Data Lake Store.
+The following snippet shows a `CreateDirectory` method that you can use to create a directory within a Data Lake Store account.

     // Create a directory
     public static void CreateDirectory(string path)